+15. Phase One Results

+15.1 All Phase One assessment grades remain provisional until confirmed by the School Research Degrees Committee.

+16. Minimum Pass

+- 16.1 Phase One coursework is assessed on a pass/fail basis. - 16.2 The minimum pass grade for a module is a pass.

+17. Compensation

+17.1 Compensation of marginal fail grades is not permissible on Professional Doctorate (ProfD) courses.

+18. Assessment Failure

+- 18.1 Compensation of marginal fail grades is not permissible on Professional Doctorate (ProfD) courses. - 18.2 A candidate with a substantiated extenuating circumstance may apply for a 'time extension' to submit work after the official deadline.

+19. Reassessment

-- 15. Phase One results - 15.1 All Phase One assessment grades remain provisional until confirmed by the School Research Degrees Committee. - 16.
-Minimum pass - 16.1 Phase One coursework is assessed on a pass/fail basis. - 16.2 The minimum pass grade for a module is a pass. - 17.
-Compensation - 17.1 Compensation of marginal fail grades is not permissible on Professional Doctorate (ProfD) courses. - 18.
-Assessment failure - 18.1 Assessments submitted after the specified deadline and without a 'time extension' will be awarded a fail grade. - 18.2 A candidate with a substantiated extenuating circumstance may apply for a 'time extension' to submit work after the official deadline. - 19.
-Reassessment - 19.1 The maximum permitted number of attempts normally allowed for a candidate to pass an assessment will be two. - 19.2 For reassessment a candidate will either undertake a referral or an alternative assessment as determined by the School Research Degrees Committee. - 20.
-Termination of Studies at Phase One - 20.1 A School Research Degrees Committee is authorised to terminate a candidate's studies for the following reasons: - a.
+- 19.1 The maximum permitted number of attempts normally allowed for a candidate to pass an assessment will be two. - 19.2 For reassessment a candidate will either undertake a referral or an alternative assessment as determined by the School Research Degrees Committee.

+20. Termination of Studies at Phase One

+- 20.1 A School Research Degrees Committee is authorised to terminate a candidate's studies for the following reasons: - a.
 The candidate has exhausted the total number of attempts; - b.
-Major academic irregularities;
+Major academic irregularities; - c.

-- c.
 Major irregularities in the research; - d.
 The candidate has an overall poor record of performance, attendance, participation or commitment on the course and the School Research Degrees Committee judges that there are no grounds to permit the undertaking of further remedial or retake assessments.